tmichniewski/MiniSpark/README.md

 In other words, if the input schema had no `id` column, then the getter method may produce it.

-Consequently, the same with the constructor method, it is not required that output schema, here also of type Record, is a subclass of Adder.Output type, as it is the constructor responsibility to perform conversion from input record and output of the mapper function produced by build factory method to the output schema.
+Consequently, the same with the constructor method, it is not required that output schema, here of type Record, is a subclass of Adder.Output type, as it is the constructor responsibility to perform conversion from input record and output of the mapper function produced by build factory method to the output schema.